CBD for Pancreatitis in Dogs

 - Difficulty breathing

 If you suspect that your dog has pancreatitis, you should take them to your holistic veterinarian right away.
-Because it is a very serious condition that often is mistaken for a different issue, you should be sure to ask your veterinarian to test for pancreatitis.
+Because it is a very serious condition that can often be mistaken for a different issue, you should be sure to ask your veterinarian to test for pancreatitis in dogs.

 Often a veterinarian will prescribe pain management options since there is no fast, easy way to fix the issue.
 They may want to do IV fluid therapy, medication to help prevent vomiting and dehydration, monitoring of fat intake, and anti-inflammatory medications.
-It should be noted that, as with any medication, there may be dangerous side-effects.
+It should be noted that, as with any prescription medication, there may be dangerous side-effects.
+These side effects may throw the body even further out of balance, which is why so many pet parents are turning to holistic options to ease their pup’s pancreatic problems.

-Full spectrum hemp extract (CBD) – known commonly as “CBD oil” – is a safe and effective way to treat inflammation and manage pain associated with pancreatitis.
-It is also effective in preventing inflammation from building up in healthy dogs.
+Full spectrum hemp extract – known commonly as “CBD oil” – is a safe and effective way to reduce inflammation and alleviate pain associated with pancreatitis.

-A study published in 2006 in Current Neuropharmacology also states that CBD has therapeutic benefits for both people and pets suffering from chronic pain and acute chronic pain episodes because compounds found in cannabis reduce inflammation.
-In fact, the most abundant phytocannabinoid in cannabis, CBD, has strong anti-inflammatory properties, while CBC, CBG, and THCV have also demonstrated anti-inflammatory properties.
-Cannabinoids act as anti-inflammatory agents by inducing apoptosis, inhibiting of cell proliferation, suppressing cytokine production, and inducing T regulatory cells.
-Cannabinoids have also been demonstrated to promote the production of anti-inflammatory interleukins, while inhibiting the production of pro-inflammatory cytokines.
-What does that mean for your dog?
-Less inflammation and less pain.
+A study published in 2006 in Current Neuropharmacology stated that CBD has therapeutic benefits for both people and pets suffering from chronic pain and acute chronic pain episodes.
+They concluded that compounds found in cannabis reduce inflammation.
+In fact, the most abundant phytocannabinoid in cannabis, CBD has strong anti-inflammatory properties, while CBC, CBG, and THCV have also demonstrated anti-inflammatory properties.

-EASE 500 mg Full Spectrum Hemp Extract Tincture is formulated with turmeric and frankincense to specifically help with inflammatory issues.
-Based on research and my experience, I recommend starting with 9-18 mg (or 1-2 mL EASE tincture) daily.
+In the case of CBD for pancreatitis in dogs, we recommend our EASE: CBD Oil for Dogs.
+Our EASE tincture is a 500 mg Full Spectrum Hemp Extract, formulated with turmeric and frankincense to specifically help with inflammatory issues.
+Based on research and our experience, we recommend starting with 9-18 mg (equal to 1-2 mL of our EASE tincture) daily.
 Because every dog reacts differently, you may find that your dog responds better to a higher or lower dosage.
-You should note that dogs cannot overdose on CBD.
+You should note that dogs cannot overdose on CBD, as it is safe even in extremely high doses.

-One of the most important things to do to prevent or treat pancreatitis is to change the pet’s diet to raw or freeze-dried and get the gut health in check.
-I recommend using Answers Pet Food, which is available in the refrigerated section of most pet stores.
+We recommend changing your pet’s diet to raw or freeze-dried, to get their gut health in check.
+A species-appropriate, nutritionally balanced, raw food diet is preferred for pancreatitis in dogs.
 However, a raw diet does not have to be pre-packaged.
 You can feed your dog many of the foods that you already buy for yourself.
-For examples, dogs can eat sweet potatoes, eggs, and chicken or beef.
-You can learn more about how to feed raw by listening to my podcast, It’s a Dog’s Life.
+You can learn more about how to feed raw by listening to my podcast, Your Natural Dog with Angela Ardolino.